LuckyDevelopment/LuckyDevelopment.github.io/index.md

 ## ⭐ About Me
 Hello!
 I have been coding for around **5** years now.
-I have expierence in many languages, but I would say I've mastered only a couple, those being Lua, Luau, C#, and JavaScript.
+I have experience in many languages, but I would say I've mastered only a couple, those being Lua, Luau, C#, and JavaScript.

 I have expierence in other aspects of developing too, such as GFX, modeling, and some game design.